localstack/docs/content/en/aws/kinesis-firehose/index.md

 ]
 {{< / command >}}

-If you get a similar output, you have correctly setup a firehose delivery stream!
+If you get a similar output, you have correctly set up a Firehose delivery stream!
 Also checkout the specified S3 bucket to check if your backup is working correctly.